Thigh-high boots: Autumn 2003

 Narciso Rodriguez created a stir in Autumn 2003 when almost half the models in his ready-to-wear show were wearing thigh boots with his clothing line.
 The boots featured four-inch heels and pointed toes.
 Phoebe Philo at Chloé showed leather and suede thigh boots in several colors, including red and green, in addition to the more typical black and brown.

 Autumn 2001

 Roberto Cavalli showed many of his designs in Autumn 2001 with thigh boots.
 The boots featured four-inch heels and pointed toes.

-Thigh-high boots in contemporary media
+In the 2010s

-Thigh-high boots have been worn by many celebrities in recent years.
-Ariana Grande has incorporated many styles of thigh-high boots into her signature look.
+Thigh-high boots were worn by many celebrities in the late 2010s.
+Ariana Grande incorporated many styles of thigh-high boots into her signature look.
 Because of this many articles were published advertising thigh-high boots, resulting in a surge of demand for the item.
-This could also be linked to the fact that the years of 2018–2019 saw a trend of popular 90's trends becoming fashionable again.
+This could also be linked to the fact that the years of 2018–2019 saw a trend of popular 90s trends becoming fashionable again.